ryanmorrison/ryanmorrison/content/authors/chenchen/_index.md

 ---
 # Display name
-name: Elaina Passero
+name: Chenchen Ma

 # Username (this should match the folder name)
 authors:
-- elaina
+- chenchen

 # Is this the primary user of the site?
 superuser: false